lijingyao20010602/Re-parameterization-in-Semantic-Segmentation/README.md

 <!-- /TOC -->

-This repo contains a PyTorch an implementation of different semantic segmentation models for different datasets.
+This repo contains a PyTorch implementation of Re-parameterization in different semantic segmentation models for different datasets.

 ## Requirements
 PyTorch and Torchvision needs to be installed before running the scripts, together with `PIL` and `opencv` for data-preprocessing and `tqdm` for showing the training progress.
 PyTorch v1.1 is supported (using the new supported tensoboard); can work with ealier versions, but instead of using tensoboard, use tensoboardX.